So1ene/my-setup/WINDOWS.md

 ## Fancy your Terminal

-We will use oh-my-posh!
+I use oh-my-posh!
 It's a windows version of oh-my-zsh, this will make your windows terminal look like linux zsh terminal!

 Open windows terminal **as administator**.